 Let's break down the return on the investment for drilling the well.
-A well cost on the average about $7000.00.
+A well costs on average about $8,000-$15,000.
 Saving $200.00 per/month on your town water cost for six months equals $1200.00 a year.
 That means the payback is just about six years.

 WHAT ABOUT THE PUMP REPLACEMENT?